-Complaints regarding accreditation of this program and CAPTE itself should be addressed to the Commission on Accreditation in Physical Therapy Education (CAPTE).
+Complaints regarding the accreditation of this program and CAPTE itself should be addressed to the Commission on Accreditation in Physical Therapy Education (CAPTE).
 For further information, refer to File a Complaint (www.capteonline.org/Complaints/).

-Neither the Board nor any College employee shall unlawfully retaliate against any member of the general public for bringing a concern or complaint.
+Neither the Board nor any College employee shall unlawfully retaliate against any general public member for bringing a concern or complaint.